fabien-roy/glo-4003-spamdul/CONTRIBUTING.md

 Issues must be placed on the [project board](https://github.com/GLO4003UL/a20-eq4/projects/2).
 There are 5 columns in this board :

+- Maybe : Optionnal issues to improve the codebase but with no direct value to the main features
 - To do : Issues that must be done to deliver the current iteration
 - In progress : Self-explanatory
 - Review in progress : Issues currently in review